-Max Bell Foundation reflects the spirit and intent of its founder to improve Canadian society.
-We encourage the development of innovative ideas that impact public policies and practices with an emphasis on health and wellness, education, and the environment.
+Max Bell Foundation reflects the spirit, vision and intent of its founder to improve Canadian society.
+We encourage the development of forward looking innovations that impact public policies and practices with an emphasis on health and wellness, education, and the environment.

 In addition to alignment with our mission, we assess proposals according to the following guidelines: